JHR1986/Challenge-1/README.md

 ### Conclusion

-This automated test suite ensures that the steps outlined within the test are all completed and can be reviewed in a straightforward way, through checking the screenshots, video and the allure test summary.
+This automated test suite ensures that the steps outlined within the test are all completed and can be reviewed in a straightforward way, through checking the screenshots, video and the allure test summary, and all aspects of the challenge are completed.

+Further work: The tests ran successfully when I was testing, but I noted that the following text showed: Slow test file: tests\test.spec.js (23.1s) - Consider splitting slow test files to speed up parallel execution - 1 passed (32.6s), so you could improve the speed by splitting up the files.